Carlos Otero is a Cuban presenter and host born on June 16, 1958, in Havana, Cuba.

 Biography

-Initially, Carlos Otero was chosen in 1998 to host the show 23 y M, but he left the project after three months, and Edith Massola took over as host.
+Initially, Carlos Otero was chosen in 1998 to host the show 23 y M, but he left the project after three months, and Edith Massola took over as the host.

-In 2007, he returned to hosting a high-rated prime-time show called "Con Carlos y Punto," where he once again combined humor with interviews and music.
-That same year, he made an appearance on Ulises Toirac's comedy show "Jura decir la verdad."
-This program was interrupted and taken off the air because, at the time of its broadcast, the news of his arrival in the United States had already surfaced.
+That same year, he made an appearance on the comedy show by Ulises Toirac "Jura decir la verdad."
+The program was interrupted and taken off the air because by the time it was broadcast, news of his arrival in the United States was already known.